 Grants are recognized as revenue in the accounting period in which they become both measurable and available and in which all eligibility requirements have been met.
 When expenditure is the primary factor for determining eligibility, the revenue is recognized when the expenditure is made.
-Cash received from grantor agencies in excess of related grant expenditures is recorded as unearned revenue on the statement of net position.
+Cash received from grantor agencies in excess of related grant expenditures is recorded as unearned revenue on the balance sheet.